bencvt/LibShapeDraw/README-Trident.md

     This provides a workaround for internal class name munging (e.g., `RepeatBehavior$REVERSE`) that can occur when decompiling, a frequent thing in Minecraft development.

+    There shouldn't be any need for mod authors to decompile LibShapeDraw or Trident as the source jar is freely available, but better safe than sorry.

  +  Fixed a few invalid `@link`s so Javadocs can be generated without error.

-With those modifications in place, LibShapeDraw also provides the following for
+With those patches in place, LibShapeDraw also provides the following for
 integration:

  +  Register custom property interpolators for `Color`, `LineStyle`, and `Vector3`.

- +  Define the `Animateable` interface and implement it for various types, including `Color`, `Vector3`, and `ShapeTransform`s.
+ +  Define the `Animates<T>` interface and implement it for various types, including `Color`, `Vector3`, and `ShapeTransform`s.
 Using this interface, developers don't have to manually set up a `Timeline` object.